retro1996/chibicc/README.md

         -std=c11 generates an error on implicit function declaration (without -std only a warning is emitted) -mmmx to allow mmx instructions and builtin functions linked to mmx like __builtin_packuswb...
-        -print-search-dirs prints minimal information on install dir. chibicc [ -o <path> ] <file>
+        -print-search-dirs prints minimal information on install dir.
+        -Werror any warning is sent as an error and stops the compile chibicc [ -o <path> ] <file>

 ## compile